 '''

 size of primes list = 4

 first prime = 2

 last prime = 7

 last prime = 7

 The initial list ...

 2

 3

 5

 7

 The final list ...

 7

 3

 5

 2

 '''

-3. Within a package called arraylistplay, establish a Java Class called Primes with a reasonable lead comment (craft a simple sentence that is appropriate) and the main method that has been provided.
+2. Within a package called arraylistplay, establish a Java Class called Primes with a reasonable lead comment (craft a simple sentence that is appropriate) and the main method that has been provided.
 Run the program.
-Take a few minutes to answer the following questions.
-4. (a) How does one declare an ArrayList variable capable of storing objects of a certain type in Java. (a) Now does one decrare an initial variable capable of storing objects of a certain type in sava. (b) How does one create an empty ArrayList object of a certain type in Java. (c) How does one reference an element of an ArrayList object in Java. (d) How does one change an element of an ArrayList object in Java. (e) How do you reference the size of an ArrayList object in Java? (f) What is the index of the first element of an ArrayList object in Java? (g) What is the index of the last element of an ArrayList object in Java?
+4. Take a few minutes to answer the following questions. (a) How does one declare an ArrayList variable capable of storing objects of a certain type in Java. (b) How does one create an empty ArrayList object of a certain type in Java. (c) How does one reference an element of an ArrayList object in Java. (d) How does one change an element of an ArrayList object in Java. (e) How do you reference the size of an ArrayList object in Java? (f) What is the index of the first element of an ArrayList object in Java? (g) What is the index of the last element of an ArrayList object in Java?